Tencent estimate-beating profit driven by phone games

 It plans to make WeChat into a digital Swiss Army knife that can be used for needs as diverse as chatting, online shopping, paying for goods and getting deals on nearby restaurants.

-This includes a 17.6 percent stake in JD.com Inc, Alibaba's biggest challenger to its e-commerce business in China, whose online retail service is bolstered by an in-house logistics network with over 24,000 delivery workers.
+This includes a 17.6 percent stake in JD.com Inc (JD.O), Alibaba's biggest challenger to its e-commerce business in China, whose online retail service is bolstered by an in-house logistics network with over 24,000 delivery workers.

 Between April and June, global monthly active users of Tencent's WeChat, China's biggest mobile app by user numbers, rose 10.7 percent from the previous quarter to 438.2 million.